StackOps/python-automationclient/docs/source/Profile.rst

 Create a profile property
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a profile property you must to specific the ID architecture and the ID of the profile are mandatories, thus as the key and value of it
+To create a profile property you must specific the ID architecture and the ID of the profile as mandatories, thus as the key and value of it

 .. code-block:: bash